Contribution Templates

 Creating Contribution Templates

-Contribution templates define the content and and appearance of input forms for Contribution Campaigns.
+Contribution templates define the content and appearance of input forms for Contribution Campaigns.

 Contribution starts with one or more planning report spreadsheets, which might normally be distributed using ReportWORQ.
-You can turn the reports into Contribution templates by adding one or more input formulas that define the input ranges that require data entry.
-You can also add data validation formulas and associated warning messages.
+You can turn the reports into Contribution templates by adding one or more formulas that define the input ranges that require data entry.
+You can also add filters, checkboxes, picklists, and data validation formulas with associated warning messages.

-This article describes how to use the ReportWORQ add-in for Excel to create input ranges and data validations.
-Alternatively, you can create and edit formulas manually.
+This article describes how to use the ReportWORQ add-in for Excel to create formulas for Contribution templates.
+Alternatively, you can create and edit the formulas manually.

 The main topics in this article are as follows:

-IMPORTANT: When you are finished configuring input ranges and data validations, set the spreadsheet’s Print Area to include only the cells you want Contribution users to see.
+When you are finished configuring your Contribution template, set the spreadsheet’s Print Area to include only the cells you want Contribution users to see.
+Save the Contribution template file in a location that is designated as a Report Provider.

 Accessing the ReportWORQ Add-in